Strangers-byte/E-Commerce-Event-Stream-Pipeline/readme.md

 - **Analytics-ready data marts** (daily KPIs, product performance, funnel analysis)
 - **ML feature store** (user-level features for churn & purchase propensity)
 - **Business dashboards** (Power BI connected to Athena)

+NOTE: Only the jobs code has been uploaded.
+In AWS, each job has its own Glue crawler.

 Built entirely on AWS with a medallion architecture (Bronze → Silver → Gold) using **PySpark on AWS Glue**.